NavdPlay/To-Do-List/README.md

 Note!!!
 =========================
 - I haven't made this page responsive, so currently this web is only addressed for PC/laptop browsers.
+- Please don't use the character "." or "|" while inputting tasks, because JS localStorage only accept primitive data type such as string, and I use those characters to seperate the tasks.

 Changelog
 =========================